Homogeneity Marker

 Basic info

-• farming practices like partial mowing, which is especially common on large meadow polygons.
+• farming practices like partial mowing, which is especially common on large meadows.

-• intrinsic properties of the polygons, like intra-FOI differences of soil quality, moisture or many others.
+• intrinsic properties of the field, like intra-FOI differences of soil quality, moisture or many others.
 Fast-growing crops are especially susceptible to such heterogeneities.

 To eliminate the influence of such short-term heterogeneities, we evaluate heterogeneity of a FOI on a season time-frame by aggregating relevant signals into season-spanning features.